One of the biggest causes of frustration in today’s businesses is a lack of internal document organization.

-In simple terms, SharePoint is a sort of “internal Wikipedia” that lets your company organize your documents, files, and messaging into a series of interlinked pages, similar to the way the world’s largest encyclopedia connects ideas and topics.
+In simple terms, SharePoint is a sort of “internal Wikipedia” that lets your company organize your documents, files, and messaging into a series of interlinked pages, similar to how the world’s most giant encyclopedia connects ideas and topics.

-For example, you might make a SharePoint page for your HR team that describes your company’s employee onboarding process just like a Word document might, but your SharePoint page can also include links to your contract templates within OneDrive, display messages related to new hires from Teams, and link to a separate set of SharePoint pages that make up your Employee handbook for easy reference.
+For example, you might make a page for your HR team that describes the employee onboarding process just like a Word document might, but your SharePoint page can also include links to your contract templates within OneDrive, display messages related to new hires from Teams, and link to a separate set of pages that make up your Employee handbook for easy reference.

-At a more expert level, SharePoint is used to create custom applications that can, among other things, help increase productivity in your teams; SharePoint is used by over 250,000 companies at a global scale, including 85% of fortune 500 companies.
+At a more expert level, SharePoint is used to create custom applications that can, among other things, help increase productivity in your teams; the program is used by over 250,000 companies at a global scale, including 85% of fortune 500 companies.

-- Create SharePoint Team Site — A SharePoint team site is the perfect place to share content, files, and other resources with your teams, and creating it takes little to no time.
+- Create SharePoint Team Site — A team site is a perfect place to share content, files, and other resources with your teams, and creating it takes little to no time.

 - Configure Sharing Permissions — The security of your organization’s sensitive and proprietary information hinges on having the proper documents accessible to the right people.
 To make this easy, SharePoint enables you to configure sharing permissions with only relevant collaborators, whether they be your vendors, clients, or contractors.